tuanhm0803/DQX/README.md

 ## Features

-- Browse database tables
+- **Multi-Database Support**: Connect to multiple PostgreSQL databases as source systems
+- **Target Database Management**: All table creation happens in a single target database (localhost:5432)
+- **Cross-Database Queries**: Write SQL scripts that pull data from multiple source databases
+- **Table Operations**: Create, insert data into, truncate, and drop tables in the stg schema
-- Execute SQL queries
+- Execute SQL queries across multiple databases
 - Save and manage SQL scripts
 - Schedule SQL scripts to run at specific intervals using cron schedules
 - Web interface for interacting with databases